MaterializeThoughts/fi7note-privacy/index.md

 - determining paid access entitlement where applicable,
 - responding to support requests,
 - reviewing user-initiated quality feedback,
+- improving parsing quality where you choose to share correction feedback,
+- measuring product quality and funnel performance where you allow analytics,
+- measuring campaign or conversion performance where analytics is enabled and configured for that purpose,
 - complying with legal obligations,
 - enforcing our terms and protecting our rights.

 We do **not** sell personal data.

 We do **not** use your workout history as part of a public social feed.

+We do **not** send your workout text, exercise names, weights, repetitions, notes, concrete training history, or personal fitness details to Firebase / Google Analytics.

 ## 7. Legal Bases